 The sample bank allows you to view the specimen container racks, remove samples from the rack, and discard the rack.

-The dashboard allows you to track Key Performance Indicators
+The dashboard allows you to track Key Performance Indicators.

 Statistics allows you to access the engine where you can configure and build statistical reports, and view statistical reports already created.